Online services terms and conditions

 We reserve the right to block users (without warning) who breach these guidelines.
 We also cannot discuss your personal insolvency matters, or issues relating to registrations on the PPSR (for example disputes) on our social media accounts.
 It's not safe to share your personal details on our social media accounts – even through private messages.

-We can provide general information to assist you, or we will direct you to our National Service Centre to discuss your personal circumstances.
+We can provide general information to assist you, or we will direct you to contact us to discuss your personal circumstances.